-This section is relevant for: Cwm Taf University Health Board Swansea

-Swansea Bay University Health Board Neath Port Talbot
+This section is relevant for: Cwm Taf University Health Board Swansea Bay University Health Board Neath Port Talbot

-Cardiff & Vale University Health Board Swansea
+Cardiff & Vale University Health Board Swansea Powys

-Powys

-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has remained level across the region.
+However, the signal decreased at Cog Moors (Dinas Powys) and Swansea Bay, and increased at Lletty Brongu (Nr Maesteg) and Ystradgynlais. - The High Signal Level and Increasing Signal Level indicators were triggered at Lletty Brongu (Nr Maesteg) during the last reporting period. - There were two samples missing from Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais, and three samples missing from Swansea Bay.
+Access issues at Swansea Bay between 9 24 August and 13 September 2 October resulted in some missing samples causing a break in the series for that site.
+Caution is advised when inferring trends at Swansea Bay due to only two successful samples being collected.